ExMember/exmember.github.io/_drafts/2020-05-16-annotated-guide-to-a-new-rails-app.md

 `projectname_development` for the development database, `projectname_test` for the test database, and `projectname_production` for the production database.

+Test that this works by running `rake db:create`.

 ## Remove gem version specifiers

 Using version specifiers in your Gemfile will make it harder to update gems as